Kathy Spindler

-Kathy Spindler is an American virologist who is co-producer of the podcast This Week in Virology along with colleagues Vincent Racaniello, Brianne Barker, Rich Condit, Alan Dove, and the late Dickson Despommier.
+Katherine R. (Kathy) Spindler, Ph.D., is an American virologist who is a co-host of the podcast This Week in Virology along with colleagues Vincent Racaniello, Brianne Barker, Rich Condit, Alan Dove, Angela Mingarelli, Jolene Ramsey, and the late Dickson Despommier.

-Katherine Spindler, born 1 December 1953, is Professor Emerita at University of Michigan Medicine, specializing in adenoviruses, rhabdoviruses, and bacteriophages.
+Spindler, born 1 December 1953, is Professor Emerita at the University of Michigan Medicine, specializing in adenoviruses.
+She has also worked on rhabdoviruses, bunyaviruses, and the bacteriophage phi X 174.

-Her awards include the American Society for Virology Wolfgang and Patricia Joklik Distinguished Service Award.
+She was awarded the American Society for Virology Wolfgang and Patricia Joklik Distinguished Service Award in 2003.

-As a senior scientist Spindler has been recognized as a Fellow of both the American Association for the Advancement of Science and the American Academy of Microbiology, the leadership group of the American Society for Microbiology.
+As a senior scientist, Spindler has been recognized as a Fellow of both the American Association for the Advancement of Science and the American Academy of Microbiology, the leadership group of the American Society for Microbiology.

-She served as an official in the American Society for Virology along with teaching students and guiding research in the Spindler Lab at Michigan.
+She served as secretary-treasurer of the American Society for Virology from 2004-2017.
+She taught undergraduate and graduate students and guided research in the Spindler Lab at the University of Michigan (2001-2024) and the University of Georgia (1985-2001).